-Over the years I have mentored many exceptional women who wanted to understand how PR, reputation management and digital communications works.
+Over the years I have mentored many exceptional women who wanted to understand how PR, reputation management, and digital communications works.

-PR is to a large extent a women dominated profession and often people don't understand the work and commitment it entails.
+PR is to a large extent a women-dominated profession and often people don't understand the work and commitment it entails.

 I always make it a point to walk newcomers through the same and also constantly encourage colleagues to learn and evolve.
-I feel its crucial to keep growing both personally and professionally.
+I feel it's crucial to keep growing both personally and professionally.

 Debasri Rakshit - Director of Operations & Strategy, Spark.Live

-It is encouraging to see more and more women diversifying their portfolio and capabilities today.
+It is encouraging to see more and more women diversifying their portfolios and capabilities today.
 There are also new avenues to showcase their creativity and abilities now more than ever before.
 Horizontal marketplaces such as Spark.Live are not only helping them learn new skills but also enabling them to teach what they know to others.

 During the lockdown, even as traditional jobs went askew, women began honing their inherent talents and skills in more ways than one thanks to platforms like Spark.Live.
-Women are leading from the front in everything they do – be it running a tech-based business or becoming an entrepreneur in her own right, while ensuring that they have a healthy work-life balance.
+Women are leading from the front in everything they do – be it running a tech-based business or becoming an entrepreneur in their own right while ensuring that they have a healthy work-life balance.
 Gone are the days when being a woman was a hindrance to one’s professional success.